pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

    files that may appear in the ``.dist-info`` directory of a :term:`Wheel`.
    Such files may be copied to the ``.dist-info`` directory of an installed project.

+The previous versions of this specification also specified a ``REQUESTED`` file.
+This file is now considered a tool-specific extension, but may be standardized again in the future.
+See `PEP 376 <https://www.python.org/dev/peps/pep-0376/#requested>`_ for its original meaning.

 The METADATA file